Menu

 In Geography, we implement an inclusive curriculum that meets the statutory requirements of the National Curriculum, incorporating the four main areas of learning at each key stage: Place Knowledge, Locational Knowledge, Human and Physical processes and Geographical skills and Fieldwork.

 Our curriculum is carefully-planned and provides literacy-rich, cross-curricular opportunities, when possible, to ensure cohesion across the whole curriculum, whilst ensuring the four key elements of Geography are taught.
 At the beginning of each Geography unit, children share their prior knowledge, which helps to inform planning and teaching, maintaining high standards and expectations, with continuous progression.
 Teachers recap previous knowledge and build on what the children already know, helping to develop a deeper understanding of key skills as the children move through the school.
+Children start by asking themselves a key question, which by the end of the unit they can hopefully answer in their own way, demonstrating an understanding of what they have learned.

 A series of stimulating high quality lessons are planned, with clear knowledge and skills-based learning objectives and subject-specific vocabulary.
 Activities are planned to demonstrate progress, knowledge and understanding, whilst adaptive teaching ensures that the curriculum can be accessed by all of our children, to challenge and engage them at appropriate levels.
 For example, in Reception, the children begin to look at, and use, maps, globes and Google maps to find different countries, this progresses to drawing and labelling their own maps of mini-beasts around the school as part of a field work activity, gathering data and looking at the results.
 Maps and the skills to use them are built upon throughout the years, eventually resulting in Y5 and 6 children being taught the importance of contour lines, six-figure grid references, OS symbols and the importance of latitude and longitude.